tileb1/global-food-statistics/README.md

-# Is humanity's gluttony leading it to its end?
+# Is humanity's gluttony killing the planet?

 # Abstract
 With rising life expectancies and a rapid increase in population across the globe, it is getting harder for humanity to sustain its nutritional needs.
 The inefficient upscale of food production is having a noticeable negative impact on the planet.
 Deforestation, increased livestock farming, and the excessive use of fertilisers, which are all related to food production, are the main causal factors behind rising emissions in greenhouse gasses and consequently, global warming.
 In an effort to further the advancements in battling climate change, we aim to reveal how food production and its necessary resources have evolved, and the relation to global warming.
 We will do so by carrying out an analysis of the data published by the Food and Agriculture Organization of the United Nations ([FAOSTAT](http://www.fao.org/faostat/en/#home)).
 We believe that by doing so, we could potentially increase general public awareness of this topic and compel people to keep the stated issue in mind when acting as consumers.